5 Top Tips About the 2018 STAAR Test

 - Students must do more than just “know” the material

 - The TEKS standards consist of 8 different key verbs that dictate what mastery of a skill looks like.
 These verbs are: Solve, Develop, Identify, Compare, Analyze, Describe, Explain, and Use.
 Notice that these are all skills that require deeper understanding and analysis of a concept.

 - Our center teams are so passionate about making school and learning a positive experience for every child.
 Through our unique and well-rounded approach to learning, we strive to create fearless learners who can confidently analyze and delve deeper into concepts, rather than just “know” them.
 Explore Horizons is the only tutoring center in the area that focuses uniquely on STAAR test preparation, and is fully aligned to the TEKS, so your child can be preparing year-round.
 Come learn more in one of our 5 centers!

-If after reading this post, you’d still like to learn more, join us in one of our centers for an upcoming free STAAR prep seminar and workshop on March 14th, which is filled with STAAR-related activites for both parents and kids!
-Click here to register now, or call one of our local centers to learn more.
+If after reading this post, you’d still like to learn more, join us in one of our centers for an upcoming free STAAR prep seminar and workshop on March 14th 2018, which is filled with STAAR-related activites for both parents and kids!
 If you miss this event, don’t worry!
 Come into one of our centers at your convenience for a personalized academic assessment and get your journey to STAAR success started.